Cuts the cost of claiming

 Excess insurance can cover compulsory and voluntary excesses on a range of insurance policies.

 No, you need to list the insurance you want to cover on your excess policy documents.
-You can give details to your excess insurer over the phone, or by completing a quote online.
+You can give details to your excess insurance provider over the phone, or by completing a quote online.
 They may also ask for copies of your policy documents, as proof of your excess.

 It depends on how high your excess is and the cost of an excess insurance policy.
 For example, some can cost as little as £2 a month, but others are more expensive.